 Google Seller Ratings are really important.
-According to Google, eCommerce businesses that display Seller Ratings in their Ads get a CTR boost of about 17%.
-So, Seller Ratings are no small matter.
-They can translate into a significant boost to your profit margin.
-For eCommerce businesses, an increase of 17% is HUGE.
-That’s because eCommerce conversion rates are, on average, rather small.
+According to Google, businesses that display Seller Ratings in their Ads get a CTR boost of about 17%.
+So, it’s nothing to frown about.
+For eCommerce businesses, an increase of 17% is significant.
+That’s because eCommerce conversion rates are rather small.

-Of all the traffic that you get on your site, you can expect to convert only about 2.8%.
+Of all the traffic that you get on your site, you can expect to convert only about 2.8% of visitors.
 Many eCommerce stores have to deal with shopping cart abandonment on a daily basis.
-So, anything that you can do to increase sales is welcome.
+So, anything that you can do to boost your sales is welcome.
 The following are some of the other reasons why Google Seller Ratings are of importance to eCommerce stores;

 - They help you get better returns for your advertising revenue.
 By displaying Seller Ratings on ads for your eCommerce store, you get an edge over the competition.
 Your ads get more visibility.
 We have already noted that you get a 17% CTR increase.
 So, that’s a potential increase of 17% in your conversion rate.

-- Another effect of displaying Seller Ratings is that you get a lower Cost Per Click (CPC).
+- Another effect of displaying Seller Ratings is that you get a lower CPC.
 You don’t have to pay more to get the same or better results.

-- Seller Ratings also translate into a lower Cost Per Lead (CPL).
+- Again, this translates to a lower cost per lead.
 Once you start using Seller Ratings, you wont have to pay as much to get the same number of sales.

 Online reviews in general are important